The Metro Supply Chain Group Story

 Today, we provide highly customized solutions encompassing a broad range of logistics services to many industry sectors, underpinned by two clear statements of intent:

 Latest Corporate News

 In 1974, company founder Chiko Nanji, saw the need for reliable warehousing services within a region of Quebec.
 In the late 1980’s, that vision had expanded, capitalizing on economies of scale and expanded service capabilities to create growth for both the company and its customers.

-Today, with over 6000 employees across 40 sites offering a full range of logistics and supply chain solutions, Metro Supply Chain Group continues to create growth with the same simple philosophy – help businesses do business.
+Today, with over 6,000 employees across more than 50 sites offering a full range of logistics and supply chain solutions, Metro Supply Chain Group continues to create growth with the same simple philosophy – help businesses do business.